-The credibility of President Ma Ying-jeou (馬英九) has dropped back to a key low point, while Minister of the Interior Lee Hung-yuan (李鴻源) ranked first in a survey of public opinion on Cabinet members.
+The credibility of President Ma Ying-jeou (馬英九) has dropped back to a key low point, while Minister of the Interior Lee Hong-yuan (李鴻源) ranked first in a survey of public opinion on Cabinet members.
 The survey indicated generally poor approval ratings for the entire government.

 Ma’s latest credibility rating of 28.2 percent was the same as in early July and was the lowest on record since he took office in 2008, with 55.8 percent of respondents saying they did not trust him, according to the survey released by Taiwan Indicator Survey Research (TISR) yesterday.